 "Actually…" Squall strode toward the door without looking back.
-He kicked on his boots, shrugged his bomber jacket on.
+He tugged on his boots and bomber jacket.
 "I got a message from Cloud.
 He needs someone to pick him up from his shift at the hospital.
 His car's in the shop."
 It was the most he'd spoken in a single paragraph in days, and for Aerith, it was the only explanation that would come close to being acceptable.

 He didn't wait around for her response.
 In moments, he was in his car and speeding down the road for the highway.

 Sora gaped after Squall's departure.
 Aerith stood awkwardly beside him, her hand still raised to possibly stop Squall, Sora wasn't sure.